Click here for applicant FAQs

 Enrolment appointment packs have been sent out and you should have received one by post.
 If you have not received one, please email email@example.com.
 Our guide to enrolment can be accessed here.

 What equipment do we need on the first day?

 Please bring with you a notebook and pens and we will be in touch nearer the time about anything else you may need on your first day.

 There is no uniform, but we ask students not to wear anything revealing, offensive, or really impractical.

 We are currently planning our timetable for September 2020.
 We’ll let you know more about this as soon as we can.

 What is PTE?

-Do I have to be Catholic to study at Notre Dame?
+Do I have to be Catholic to go to Notre Dame?

 Can I attend Notre Dame as a mature student?